 Amanda Wiles, National Coordinator

 Amanda is an artist and visionary who has been a part of the leadership of Fundred since its conception.
-With a background in studio art and project production, Amanda Wiles has been an indispensable facilitator for Mel Chin Studio, helping to organize and produce national arts driven projects and exhibitions with the studio for over eight years.
+With a background in studio art and project production, Amanda Wiles has been an indispensable facilitator for Mel Chin Studio, helping to organize and produce national arts driven projects and exhibitions with the studio for nearly a decade.
 She has worked with the Fundred Dollar Bill Project in many capacities, including initial action on the ground in New Orleans and with educators across the country from 2008-2010 to build creative collaborations with lead partners in multiple cities.

 Pat Clifford, LSW, MIT CoLab Fundred Project Coordinator

 Pat is a community social worker helping to build bridges and to work collaboratively to tackle complex issues.
 As the owner of Clifford Consulting he is knee-deep in projects with and for returning veterans, early childhood advocates and other creative change makers.